pckroon/pysmiles/README.md

     to figure our which atoms are aromatic.
 It works by first finding all atoms that are in a ring.
 Next, for every atom in every ring it is checked whether the atoms are sp2 hybridized (note that this is a vague term.
-    Strictly speaking we check whether there element is something that *could* be aromatic, and whether they have 2 or 3 bonds.).
+    Strictly speaking we check whether their element is something that *could* be aromatic, and whether they have 2 or 3 bonds.).
 Finally, the number of electrons per ring is counted, and if this is even, the atoms in the ring are said to be aromatic.
     This function is the most fragile in the whole library, and I expect it to produce wrong answers in some cases.
-In particular for fused (aromatic) ring systems (such as indole) and ring with extracyclic heteroatoms (O=C1C=CC=C1).
+In particular for fused (aromatic) ring systems (such as indole) and rings with extracyclic heteroatoms (O=C1C=CC=C1).
 Buyer beware.

 ## Examples